-Up to a base change \eqref{def:ai}--\eqref{def:basechange}, the algebras ${}_\F\Ui ={}_\F\Ui_\bvs$ for different $\bvs$ are all isomorphic via conjugations of some rescaling isomorphisms.
-Then we can convert the automorphism $\TT_i$ on $\Ui_{\bvsd}$ to an automorphism, again denoted by $\TT_i$, on $\Ui$ (for a general parameter $\bvs$).
-The formulas for the action of $\TT_i$ on $\Ui$ can be found in Lemmas~\ref{lem:braidsplit}--\ref{lem:braidE}.
+Up to a base change \eqref{def:ai}--\eqref{def:basechange}, the algebras ${}_\F\Ui ={}_\F\Ui_\bvs$ for different $\bvs$ are all isomorphic via conjugations by some rescaling isomorphisms.
+Then we can convert the automorphism $\TT_i$ of $\Ui_{\bvsd}$ to an automorphism, again denoted by $\TT_i$, of ${}_\F\Ui$ (for a general parameter $\bvs$).